Insulated Clothing Buying Guide

 - Extra bulk also makes garments heavier and less comfortable to wear

-Clearly both down and synthetic materials have their place.
-Synthetic insulation makes sense for the damp cold of British winters, while down is better suited to the dry cold of high alpine environments.
-That's not to say that you should never wear down garments in Britain!
-Down is still the best performance material, but it is worth being aware of its limitations and avoid getting it wet if possible – or you can look at treated hydrophobic down.
+Synthetic insulation is good for the damp cold of British winters.
+Down is better for the dry cold of high alpine places.
+That's not to say that you should never wear down garments in Britain.
+Down is still the best at performance, but be aware of its limits.
+Avoid getting it wet, if you can.
+Or, you can look at treated hydrophobic down.

 Water Resistant Down

-Water resistant down jackets (for instance Rab or TNF ProDown) answer many of the problems associated with normal down and are an excellent choice for a damp climate like ours.
-However they are still only resistant to moisture – they're not fully waterproof!
+Water-resistant down jackets, such as Rab or TNF ProDown, fix many problems with normal down.
+They are great for our damp climate.
+But they are still only resistant to moisture – they're not fully waterproof.

 In recent years several outdoor brands have introduced water resistant down.
 There are various ways of going about this.
-Rab have partnered with Nikwax and effectively pre-treated their down with Nikwax Down Proof, which is already a successful and widely used after-care product.
-Patagonia have gone high-tech with their 'Encapsil' process.
-This is a plasma treatment that modifies the molecular structure of each down fibre to make it hydrophobic, while also adding strength.
-The down fibres can maintain more stable air spaces between each other and consequently loft to an incredible 1000 fill power.
-While Encapsil is a silicone-based chemistry, other treatments will be more like the fluorocarbon-based Durable Water Repellant (DWR) treatment on a waterproof jacket.
+Rab have pre-treated their down with Nikwax Down Proof.
+This product is already successful and widely used.
+Patagonia have gone high-tech with their 'Encapsil' process, this is a plasma treatment.
+It changes the molecular structure of each down fibre to make it water-repelling, it also adds strength.
+The down fibres can maintain more stable air spaces between each other and loft to 1000 fill power.
+Encapsil is silicone-based.
+Other treatments will be more like the Durable Water Repellant (DWR) on a waterproof jacket.

-Whichever one you choose, it's important to remember that insulated jackets are primarily designed to keep you warm, not neccessarily dry.
+It's important to remember that insulated jackets are for warmth, not dryness.
 If you are looking for a waterproof jacket that is warm, be sure to check the outer fabric of the jacket is waterproof and the seams sealed.

 How Insulation Works